 Author's Notes: In Japan, the high school system is three years long.
 Students begin at the age of 15-16, and their last year is from the age of 17-18.
 The name of Van is pronounced "Ba-hahn" or "Vaughn" and not like the vehicle.
 While Hitomi's grandmother remains somewhat unknown, I chose to call her Yuri based off of the shoujo manga.

 Hitomi opened her bedroom window on the second floor and paused to take in the scene below.
-The sun hovered low in the west and cast a golden sheen onto fenced lawns, Lego-block buildings, and tidy streets.
-The Kanzaki house, unlike the surrounding suburban neighborhood, was a simple, two-story cottage.
+The sun hovered low in the west and cast a golden sheen across fenced lawns, Lego-block buildings, and busy roads.
+Cars honked at one another a few blocks over, and two kids walking a dog down the street let out peals of laughter.
+The Kanzaki house, unlike the surrounding suburban neighborhood, was a simple two-story cottage.
 Its white paint and trellised greenery lent it the feel of something out of a fairy tale.
-The old maple tree in the front yard swayed in the twilight breeze, which also tangled Hitomi's short, brown-blond hair.
-Cars honked at one another a few blocks over, and two kids walking a dog down the street let out peals of laughter.
+The old maple tree in the front yard swayed in the breeze, which also rustled her short, brown-blond hair.

-Hitomi grabbed the tree's nearest branch with her left hand and braced her right on the windowsill.
-She hoisted herself onto the ledge of the roof and climbed its peak like a spider on a slanted web.
-The bottoms of her shoes scraped across the rough shingles as she crawled up.
+She braced herself on the tree's nearest branch with a hand and then hoisted herself onto the edge of the roof.
+The bottoms of her shoes scraped across the rough shingles as she scaled the slanted surface.
 At the roof's summit, she swung a leg onto the other side of the triangular crest and straddled it.
-Hitomi sat quietly atop the world and watched the sun's colorful farewell.
+Hitomi sat quietly atop the world, privately watching the sun's colorful farewell.

 "Grandma!
 Dinner's ready!"
 Hitomi, home from track practice, called from the front door.
-She had just finished her bath, and her hair was still damp.
+She'd just finished her bath, and her hair was still damp.
 She combed her fingers through it, thinking that she might cut it soon.

-When Grandma Yuri didn't reply, Hitomi walked across the lawn to the old lady.
-Perhaps her ears were acting up, and she hadn't heard Hitomi.
+When Grandma Yuri didn't reply, she walked across the yard to the old lady.
+Perhaps her ears were acting up, and she hadn't heard her.
 Grandma Yuri, a tiny bird of a woman, was seated in a wooden chair beneath the maple tree.
-Her gray hair was gathered together and pinned in place by an enamel flower ornament.
+Her gray hair was gathered and pinned in place by an enamel flower ornament.
 The fine mass flowed to her waist like cobwebs.
 She wore a loose, blue dress with a long skirt.
-Tucked around Grandma Yuri's shoulders was a green shawl that she had crocheted herself.
+Tucked around her shoulders was a green shawl that she had crocheted herself.
 Her spiral cane was propped up next to the chair within easy reach.

 "See what, Grandma?"
-Hitomi folded her arms across her chest and scanned the sky.
-There was a ghostly moon and a splattering of stars through the city's smog.
+She folded her arms across her chest and scanned the sky.
+There was only the crescent moon and a hazy splattering of stars through the city's smog.
 "What're you looking at?"

 "Next to the moon, Hitomi.
 A little to the right.
 Do you see it?"
 Grandma Yuri sounded impatient.